What are the big changes for 2021?

 Does North Olmsted offer a seasonal discount?

-There is not a seasonal/summer discount.
-A second meter (called a deduct meter) can be installed for outside irrigation, watering a garden, filling up pools or topping off a pond or fountain.
-Only water is charged on deduct meter usage, there is no charge for sewer on the deduct meter.
+There is no seasonal/summer discount.
+A second meter (called a deduct meter) can be installed for outside irrigation, watering a garden, filling up pools, or topping off a pond or fountain.
+On a deduct meter usage, there is no charge for sewer usage only water (charges).
 For more information on a second/deduct meter please contact The North Olmsted Building Department at 440-777-8000.

 My bill seems high.
 Do you have any tips for lowering it?